Champei/code-2.0/README.md

 ## Welcome

 **codeˣ 2.0** is designed as the primary launchpad into Computer Science for first-year CSE students.
 This repository helps you build strong foundational skills while exploring various domains of technology.

-It includes:
-- Fundamentals – introductory materials for each domain
-- Resources – curated references and learning content
-- Problem Statements & Projects – hands-on exercises
-- Advanced Directions – pathways for deeper exploration

 ---